-28 fantastic photographic firsts
+Fantastic photographic firsts

 First photographic self-portrait

-Before we called them ‘selfies’ and we flitted around with smartphones, there was a breed a photographer such as American Robert Cornelius, who did things the hard way.
+Before we called them ‘selfies’ and we flitted around with smartphones, there was a breed a photographers such as American Robert Cornelius, who did things the hard way.

-A man of infinite patience he is credited with creating the first ever photographic self-portrait in 1839, a feat that required him to sit motionless in front of his camera of a 15 minute exposure.
+A man of infinite patience he is credited with creating the first-ever photographic self-portrait in 1839, a feat that required him to sit motionless in front of his camera of a 15-minute exposure.

 First photographic hoax

-The accolade of the first staged photograph goes to a one Hippolyte Bayard.
+The accolade of first staged photograph goes to a one Hippolyte Bayard.
 Bayard was considered Daguerre's rival, as he came up with his own photography method called the direct positive process.
 Bayard wanted to be considered the pioneer of photography, but Daguerre beat him to it.
 As a reaction, Bayard took a photo of himself drowning in water, claiming he had killed himself, when in fact it was all staged.

 He even wrote a full paragraph on the back of it, claiming "The Government which has been only too generous to Monsieur Daguerre, has said it can do nothing for Monsieur Bayard, and the poor wretch has drowned himself."